daos-stack/daos/docs/QSG/qemu-vms.md

     - Check your CPU by running `cat /proc/cpuinfo` and finding the `vmx` `sse4_2` flags.
 Your CPU should have at least 4 cores.
 2. 16GB RAM or more
 3. QEMU
-    - It is demonstrated to use a Linux based operating system.
-In principle it should also work but how to setup network is quite different from this document.
+    - It is suggested to use a Linux based operating system.
+In principle you can also use other OSes but how to setup network is quite different from this document.
 4.  libvirt and QEMU driver
 5.  dnsmasq
 6. Rocky Linux 8.9 minimal ISO